Anand Menon

 Anand Menon (born September 1965) is Professor of European Politics and Foreign Affairs at King's College London in the United Kingdom and was appointed in January 2014 as director of the UK in a Changing Europe initiative.
 He was a special adviser to the House of Lords EU committee.

 Academic career

-Prior to arriving at King's College, London, Menon lectured at Birmingham University.
+Prior to arriving at King's College, London, Menon lectured at the University of Birmingham.
 Previously he was Lecturer in European Politics at Oxford University for ten years and a Fellow of St Antony's College, Oxford for five.

-Menon is the Director of UK in a Changing Europe, a think tank funded by the Economic and Social Research Council (ESRC) and based at King’s College London.
+Menon is the Director of UK in a Changing Europe, a think tank funded by the Economic and Social Research Council (ESRC) and based at King's College London.

+Personal life

+Menon is a lifelong fan of Leeds United F.C. and the India national cricket team.